figure002/nextwall/README.md

     libmagic-dev libmagickwand-dev libreadline-dev libsqlite3-dev

-If you're building `nextwall` from the Git repository, you first need to use GNU Autotools to make the GNU Build System files before the above commands work.
+If you're building `nextwall` from the Git repository, you first need to use GNU Autotools to make the GNU Build System files before the below commands work.
 This can be done with the shell command `autoreconf --install`.

 You can then build and install `nextwall`.
 See the INSTALL file for building